nisaturk/mirrorfixer-prototype/README.md

-no need to read anything, this is nothing.
+no need to read anything, this is nothing. go read "the master and margarita" instead. it's what i'm currently reading! ;D